Burnley: How do Vincent Kompany's Clarets compare to the best teams in Championship history?

-Vincent Kompany's Burnley are on course for an immediate return to the Premier League; Watch the Sky Bet Championship clash between Middlesbrough and Burnley live on Sky Sports Football from 7.30pm on Good Friday; Kick off 8pm
+Vincent Kompany's Burnley have already secured promotion to the Premier League and are chasing down the Championship title; Watch the Sky Bet Championship clash between Burnley and Sheffield United live on Sky Sports Football from 7.30pm on Easter Monday; Kick off 8pm

 The 2022/23 season has been one of incredible transformation for Burnley.